runvnc/tersenet/README.md

 For some context, read  [Adblocking, How about Nah?](https://www.eff.org/deeplinks/2019/07/adblocking-how-about-nah)

+# Work in Progress (just started)

+*Note: What this actually does so far* Right now (after two days of actual coding) it is sort of like a janky RST viewer that only knows about headings and paragraphs.
+Not useable for anything.

+I have also done some research into `dat`, `ipfs`, `gnunet` and `libp2p`.
+Planning on using `libp2p` because of issues (such as poor performance for this task or installation problems) with the other options.

+# Everything below here is just am idea -- not actually coded yet

-NoScriptWeb is a new type of lightweight, high-performance web browser that is *100% JavaScript free*.
-Pages are encoded in an encrypted, size-limited subset of markdown distributed in a content-oriented (rather than server-centric) fashion.
+NoScriptWeb is a new type of lightweight, high-performance document/wasm browser that is *100% JavaScript free*.
+Pages are encoded in an encrypted, size-limited subset of restructuredtext distributed in a content-oriented (rather than server-centric) fashion.
 They load almost instantly from network peers.

 This software is written in the [Nim](https://nim-lang.org) programming language.

-> Note: this software does not currently exist.
-I have too many projects already, such as the 3D Lua-programmable libretro emulator I am supposed to be working on right now.

 ## Ad-free